carpentries/instructor-training/episodes/11-practice-teaching.md

 observing each other at work, discussing the lesson afterward, and studying curriculum materials with their colleagues.

-Putting work under a microscope in this way in order to improve it is commonplace in sports and music.
+Closely observing work in this way in order to improve it is commonplace in sports and music.
 A professional musician, for example, will dissect half a dozen different recordings of "Body and Soul" or "Smells Like Teen Spirit" before performing it.
 They would also expect to get feedback from fellow musicians during practice and after performances.